Bars and Restaurants Duty to Keep Patron’s Safe

 Negligent security is one of the most commonly missed components here.
 The obligation to provide a safe environment extends beyond just making sure that the structure of the property is maintained.
 The owners are required to ensure there is sufficient security present as well.
-When considering any case of premises liability in Arkansas, we need to consider questions like these:
+When considering any case of premises liability or applying for a negligence claim in Arkansas, we need to consider questions like these:

 - Did the facility realize the level of risk involved in the area?